If you want to learn how to be more confident, it is essential to understand the role self-confidence plays in your business and life.

 Here are 10 action steps you can take if you want to understand how to be more confident:

-1. Increase confidence by stopping negative self talk
+1. Be more self confident by stopping negative self talk

 This is an essential mindset to master to boost your self-confidence.